EricGip/kubernetes-challenge/README.md

 Fork a repository, deploy application to minikube

-The reason I chose this project is because I'm really interested in cloud computing / scalability, haven't had a usecase for Kubernetes/Minikube so I haven't worked with them yet.
-I was really happy to take a break from leetcode and learn a technology I've been wanting to learn.

 # How to use (macOS)

 1. Enter terminal, either move to directory or find relative path to file.